I have a Zivver account

 3. Prepare a document

-When clicking on Prepare document, the text tags should be converted to regular pre-assigned fields with appropriate assignees.
-The placement and assignees of the fields can still be adjusted similar to the regular prepare flow.
+When clicking , the text tags will be converted into regular pre-assigned fields with the appropriate assignees.
+The placement and assignees of the fields can still be adjusted, similar to the regular prepare flow.

 Text tags before and after the prepare flow